guy-black/pour-model-clock/README.md

 - ```cycles``` is number of times to do work

 # TODO
--allow the important variables to be passed in at the command line -allow for varying length breaks (ie, every 4th break is 20 minutes instead of 5)
+- allow the important variables to be passed in at the command line
+- allow for varying length breaks (ie, every 4th break is 20 minutes instead of 5)